hack-bar/hack-bar.github.io/index.md

 ## // What
 *The* [Revision](https://en.wikipedia.org/wiki/Revision_(demoparty)) is a demoparty, which takes place on Easter in Saarbrücken in Germany.
 A [demoparty](https://en.wikipedia.org/wiki/Demoscene#Parties) is an event where demosceners and other computer enthusiasts gather to take part in competitions (nicknamed "compos"), where they present demos (short audio-visual presentations of computer art) and other works such as digital art and music.
 We'll cozy up and tune into the live stream of the Revision together, play [CTF](https://en.wikipedia.org/wiki/Capture_the_Flag) and have fun.
-For the CTF, we're going going to play the legendary [Hacky Easter 2023 CTF](https://www.hackyeaster.com/).
+For the CTF, we're going going to play the legendary [Hacky Easter 2023 CTF](https://www.hackyeaster.com/) - bigup to PS and the whole fluffly crew behind this CTF.

 If you want to participate in the CTF or also feel the urge to come up with a demo yorself, be sure to bring along your laptop and power-adapter - everything else is cared for and present at the hackbar.